 $ docker version

-You can also get the docker daemon version alongside the build information by using the next one.
+Using the next one, you can also get the docker daemon version alongside the build information.

 $ docker -v

 The Docker documentation is simply inspiring.
 You can get help on the overall daemon simply by using the command docker.